 In May 2021, we entered into a Sales Agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen, to sell shares of our common stock, with aggregate gross sales proceeds of up to \$150,000, from time to time, through an "at the market" equity offering program under which Cowen acts as sales agent.
-As of June 30, 2021, we have not sold any shares of common stock under the Sales Agreement.
+As of March 31, 2022, we have not sold any shares of common stock under the Sales Agreement.

-As of June 30, 2021, we had cash, cash equivalents and short- and long-term investments totaling \$229.4 million and an accumulated deficit of \$632.6 million.
-As of August 3, 2021, the issuance date of the interim consolidated financial statements for the six months ended June 30, 2021, we expect our cash, cash equivalents and investments will be sufficient to fund our operating expenses, debt service obligations and capital expenditure requirements for at least the next 12 months from the issuance of such unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.
+As of March 31, 2022, we had cash, cash equivalents and investments totaling \$248.0 million and an accumulated deficit of \$671.0 million.
+Based on our current plans and forecasted expenses, we believe that our cash, cash equivalents and investments as of March 31, 2022 will enable us to fund our operating expenses, capital expenditure requirements, and debt service obligations for at least the next 12 months from the issuance of our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.

-Collaboration Agreements
+Collaboration and Manufacturing Agreements